 12. When you’re feeling wiped out working on crux moves, give the finish sequence a try.

-It might not be a sending day, but you can set yourself up for making the next day’s efforts that much more likely to be successful.
+It might not be a sending day, but you can still follow a bouldering strategy to set yourself up to improve your chances for tomorrow.
 By dialing in the finish moves, you’ll know that when you make it through the crux sequences, the rest should in the bag … That is, unless the crux is the finish.

 Want more climbing content?
 Get our awesome climbing newsletter, delivered weekly.